Hybrid-Performance-Method/ask-hybrid/README.md

 - We encorague forks
 - install vs code Alexa VS code extension to test changes alexa voice model in the simulator.
+- Create a developer account on edamam.com to get API keys.

 ## Contributing
-Just open up an issue and and let us know what you want to work on.
+Just open up an issue and and let us know features you would like to see.
-We are open to pull requests
+We are open to pull requests.

 ## References
 [Alexa Documentation](https://developer.amazon.com/en-US/docs/alexa/custom-skills/steps-to-build-a-custom-skill.html)